Search Engine Optimization Tutorial (An Introduction to SEO)

-This is an important distinction to make because, unlike traditional marketing methods and paid traffic, SEO is the process of earning free visitors on autopilot for years to come.
+This is an important distinction to make because, unlike product marketing or other traditional marketing methods and paid traffic, SEO is the process of earning free visitors on autopilot for years to come.

 If you optimize your website properly you will experience a massive influx of organic visitors (read: potential customers) without spending a single dime on advertising or marketing.